Dina-Ashmawy/Angular-UsersData/README.md

 Run `ng test (component.spec.ts)` to execute the unit tests via jest.

-Here is the docker link for the image: https://hub.docker.com/repository/docker/dinaashmawy/usersdata
+## Here is the docker link for the image:

-TODO:
+https://hub.docker.com/repository/docker/dinaashmawy/usersdata
+It's currently working on http://localhost:81/ in my PC

+## TODO notes:
 1- Setup cypress and add E2E testing.
 2- Create virtual scrolling.
 3- Create a list of checkboxes containers all the parameters of the api response and the user will be able to choose the columns he need to filter that.